nasa/cumulus-docs/docs/deployment.md

 #### Prepare DAAC deployment repository {#prepare-deployment}

-_If you already are working with an existing `<daac>-deploy` repository that is configured appropriately for the version of Cumulus you intend to deploy or update, skip to [Pre pare AWS configuration. ](#prepare-config)_
+_If you already are working with an existing `<daac>-deploy` repository that is configured appropriately for the version of Cumulus you intend to deploy or update, skip to [Prepare AWS configuration. ](#prepare-config)_

 Go to the same directory level as the cumulus repo download (e.g. `cumulus/..`)